Eurythmic (horse): Five-year-old: 1921-1922

 Eurythmic won his first five-year-old race, the Memsie Stakes, a race which he would win for three consecutive years.
 In the October Stakes Tangalooma defeated Eurythmic by a short half-head.
 Next Eurythmic won the Caulfield Stakes (in race record time), Herbert Power Stakes and the VRC Melbourne Stakes.
 In the Melbourne Cup he suffered interference and was pulled up.
 In the VATC St George Stakes he conceded the second place-getter, Harvest King, more than 2 stone, and was penalised 20-pounds for his win when the weights were issued for the VATC Futurity Stakes, which he duly won carrying 10 st 7 lb.
 Eurythmic's prize money for this race led to him overtaking Carbine as the greatest Australian stake winner to that time.
 He was unplaced in the Newmarket Handicap field, won the C. M. Lloyd Stakes at (wfa), and ran third in the (wfa) AJC Autumn Stakes (to Beauford and Sister Olive) and in the (wfa) Cumberland Stakes, (to David and Furious).

 Six-year-old: 1922-1923

 In his last season of racing Eurythmic won both the Memsie Stakes and Caulfield Stakes for the third year in succession, ran second in the Herbert Power Stakes, and third in the Melbourne Stakes.
 In his final four starts he finished second in the VATC St George Stakes, VATC Futurity Stakes (carrying 10 st 7 lb), VRC Essendon Stakes, and C. M. Lloyd Stakes.
-By the time he had finished racing as a six-year-old he was the greatest stake-winner in Australia, with winnings of more than £36,000.
+By the time he had finished racing as a six-year-old he was one of the greatest stake-winners in Australia, with winnings of more than £36,000.